reskejak/guides/README.md

 # guides

-Guides for various bioinformatics tools
+Guides for various bioinformatics tools.

 See individual markdown files in master for step-by-step guides with images.